 - Develop a sense of the core journals in your discipline?

-Understand how an issue has evolved over time based on broad reading of the subject?
+- Understand how an issue has evolved over time based on broad reading of the subject?

-Understand how to evaluate sources of information for reliability, authority, bias, accuracy, and scope?
+- Understand how to evaluate sources of information for reliability, authority, bias, accuracy, and scope?

-Begin to incorporate outside ideas into their own knowledge base and then support their own original ideas with outside sources?
+- Begin to incorporate outside ideas into their own knowledge base and then support their own original ideas with outside sources?

 We offer assignment-based, tailored instructional services to help students achieve your goals.
 And we can provide active support right up until the due date.
 What can we do to support the objectives you have embedded in your research assignments?

 Students' Experience with Technology